PrameethaUmmadi/fedexcercise/README.md

   Sublime Text editor

-Tested on all major browsers and their backword compatability.
+Tested on all major browsers and their backward compatibility.

-Note: Clicking on different tags displays same image becasue no other images are tagged.
+Note: Clicking on different tags displays same image because no other images were tagged.